-1. Satisfactory scores on the Test of English as a Foreign Language (TOEFL).
+1. Satisfactory scores on the Test of English as a

-- 2. An official original copy of the student's college transcript (in English). - 3.
+- Foreign - 2.
+Language (TOEFL).
+A minimum acceptable score of 500-paper-based, 173-computer based, or 61-internet based examination.
+In addition, the English language requirement may be met upon completion of Level 112 at a Language Center. - 2.
+An official original copy of the student's college transcript (in English). - 3.
 A competitive score on the GRE or MAT. - 4.
 An affidavit of financial support documenting that the student, parents or sponsoring agencies will provide funds for all expenses.